-The benefits of flexibility in capacitated manufacturing networks with uncertain demand have been recognized in previous research studies13.
-Similar benefits can be expected in distribution networks with disruptions but their assessment requires the consideration of capacity constraints.
-Unlike previous work, this research considers DC storage capacities as design variables that impact investment cost and inventory availability.
+Unlike previous work, this research considers DC storage capacities as a design variable that impacts investment cost and inventory availability.
 This approach follows from the intuitive notion that supply chain resilience requires backup capacity.
 The goal is to demonstrate that significant increases in network reliability can be obtained with reasonable increases in investment cost through appropriate capacity selection and allocation of inventories.

 In order to establish the optimal amount of inventories at DCs, demand assignments under the possible realizations of disruptions must be anticipated.
-Therefore, the problem is formulated in the context of two-stage stochastic programming with full recourse13.
-The first-stage decisions comprise the supply chain design: DC selection and their capacities.
+Therefore, the problem is formulated in the context of two-stage stochastic programming with full recourse (Birge & Louveaux, 2011).
+First-stage decisions comprise the supply chain design: DC selection and their capacities.
 The second-stage decisions model the distribution strategy in the scenarios given by the potential combinations of active and disrupted locations.
 The solution of large-scale problems requires the development of specialized algorithms given the exponential growth in the number of scenarios with the increase in candidate DCs.
-Different versions of Benders decomposition14 that exploit problem structure are presented.
+Different versions of Benders decomposition (Benders, 1962) that exploit problem structure are presented.